andyrocket8/blacklist/README.md

 Not known

 ## Custom logging
-Custom logging available by substitution of /src/core/logger.py file.
+Custom logging available by adding of /src/core/logger_custom.py file.
+If exists it would be loaded on application startup

 Use dictionary logging config feature (https://docs.python.org/3/library/logging.config.html)